 GDPR compels businesses to adopt a more stringent approach while collecting and processing personal data of the consumers.

-Also, sales personals should be more forthcoming in providing direct access to data usage either in person or in a written document.
+Sales personals should be more forthcoming in providing direct access to usage either in person or in a written document.

 Nothing kills businesses more than adversely affecting their sales and marketing efforts.
-The GDPR consent clause makes it difficult for marketing and salespersons to use personal data without the consent of the individuals.
+The GDPR consent clause makes it difficult for salespersons to use personal data without the consent of the individuals.

-In order to communicate with the consumers or client, your business or your marketing personnel require prerequisite approval from the consumer to receive a communication.
+In order to communicate with the client, your business or your marketing personnel require necessity approval from consumer to receive a communication.

-Besides, if consent is given, the sales team must provide the data usage information and must be aware of the fact that the individual may withdraw his or her consent at any point in time.
+Besides, if consent is given, the sales team must provide the data usage information & must be aware of the fact that the individual may withdraw consent at any point in time.
 Correspondence post-consent withdrawal could throw you into GDPR net with huge fines.

-In fact, it allows companies to develop a robust consumer base, which itself can prove to be promoted (mouth-to-mouth) for businesses.
+In fact, it allows companies to develop a robust consumer base, which itself can prove to promote (mouth-to-mouth) for businesses.

 Now EU lawmakers find the area to be very regulated, which actually abandons the possibility of the business.

-In a way, businesses will have to find ways by which consumers find a business to provide their consent in order to receive communication.
+Businesses will have to find ways for which consumers find a business to provide consent in order to receive communication.

-It takes years for companies to find the right marketing strategy and build the right sales teams, which in return build a loyal customer base.
+It takes years for companies to find the right marketing strategy & build the right sales teams, which in return build a loyal customer base.

-GDPR is all set to change all that you have done so far so successfully by enforcing a new regulation that would compel you to device a completely new sales and marketing doctrine and adopt new tips and strategy to sell your products and services.
+GDPR is all set to change all that you have done so far so successfully by enforcing a new regulation that compels you to device a completely new sales & marketing doctrine, adopts new tips and strategy to sell your products and services.

-In a worst-case scenario, there see businesses which have no idea about the GDPR and its implications and are absolutely ignorant about the entire debate.
+In a worst-case scenario, there see businesses which have no idea about the GDPR and its implications & absolutely ignorant about the entire debate.
 But that does not raise questions about the survival or existence of your business.
-There are a few steps you need to take in order to comply with GDPR and at the same time, continue the successful run.
+There are a few steps you need to take in order to comply with GDPR & at the same time, continue the successful run.

-GDPR as it seems on the onset that it is a stringent guideline that may thwart the entire sales and marketing approach as a whole.
+GDPR seems to the onset that it is a stringent guideline that may thwart the entire sales & marketing approach as a whole.
 However, that is not the intention.

-The EU aims at protecting the privacy of the individual citizen and enforces the legal remedy for unlawful use of data.
-All you need is to communicate with your clients and consumers about the entire process of data collecting, data holding, and data processing in order to seek their prior consent.
+The EU aims at protecting the privacy of individual citizen and enforces the legal remedy for unlawful use of data.
+You need is to communicate with your clients & consumers about the entire process of data collecting, data holding, & data processing in order to seek their prior consent.

 GDPR is more about ensuring more transparency and developing robust integrity for the businesses.
-There is no need to be scared of GDPR as it is more about building trust between businesses and its users.
+There is no need to be panic for GDPR as it more about building trust between businesses and their users.